 Does A Family Storage offer help moving items into my storage unit?

-A Family Storage has a moving truck available at select locations for use to assist in moving items into your storage unit.
+A Family Storage has a moving dollies and moving carts at select locations for use to assist in moving items into your storage unit.

 Are there any A Family Storage locations outside of Arizona?

 Currently, there are not.
 If you require storage assistance in California, Texas, Oklahoma, Utah, or Nevada, please contact our friends at Cool Box Portable Storage.